 The first reverb plugin parameter that we will look at is ‘pre delay’.
-Pre delay controls the amount of time between the direct sound and the occurrence of the reverb.
-Changing the amount of time between the direct sound and the onset of the reflections can be used to control a number of things:
+Pre-delay controls the amount of time between the dry sound and the onset of the reverb.
+Changing the amount of time between the dry sound and the occurrence of the reverb can be used to control a number of things:

-Shorter pre delay times give the impression of a smaller space.
+Pre-delay can also be used to tailor the size of the space that the instrument appears to be in.
+Shorter pre-delay times give the impression of a smaller space.
 This is because it appears as though the sound does not need to travel as far to reach the nearest wall, ceiling, or floor to reflect from before it arrives to the listener.
-In turn, greater pre delay times give the impression of a larger space.
-That’s because it appears as though the sound is having to travel further to reach the nearest boundary to reflect off.
+In turn, greater pre-delay times give the impression of a larger space.
+That’s because it appears as though the sound is having to travel further to reach the nearest boundary to reflect from.

-Pre delay can also be used to maintain a signal’s clarity when adding reverb to it.
-That’s because, by its very nature, reverb has the potential to make things sound less clear and less defined.
+Pre-delay can also be used to maintain a signal’s clarity when adding reverb to it.
+By its very nature, reverb has the potential to make things sound less clear and less defined.
 As such, allowing the reverb to occur too quickly in relation to the dry sound can potentially compromise the clarity and presence of the signal.
-By using the pre delay parameter, you are able to delay the occurrence of the reflections.
-This retains the clarity and definition of the dry signal.
+By using the pre-delay parameter, you are able to delay the occurrence of the reverb.
+This retains the definition and the clarity of the dry signal.

 Reverb plugin parameters: Decay Time

 The next reverb plugin parameter that we will look at is ‘decay time’.
-Decay time represents the time it takes for the reverb to fade away to silence.
-You may sometimes see decay time labelled on your plugin as ‘reverb time’, ‘reverb tail’ or ‘RT60’.
-Longer decay times will give the impression of a larger space, or of one which contains more reflective materials like brick or concrete.
-Shorter decay times will give the impression of a smaller space, or one which contains more absorbent surfaces such as carpet or fabric.
+Decay time represents the time it takes for your reverb to fade away to silence.
+You may sometimes see decay time labelled on your plugin as ‘reverb time’, ‘reverb tail’ or ‘RT60‘.

-In practical terms, longer decay times can create a greater sense of ambience whilst shorter decay times are tighter and more controlled.
-When dialing in the length of the decay, it is important to ensure that your decay time is not so long that it causes the mix to lack clarity or feel washed out.
+In practical terms for mixing, longer decay times can be more atmospheric.
+Shorter decay times are more controlled.
+When dialling in the length of the decay, it is important to ensure that your decay time is not so long that it causes the mix to lack clarity or feel washed out.